dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-aspnet-mvc3/cs/accessing-your-models-data-from-a-controller.md

 uid: mvc/overview/older-versions/getting-started-with-aspnet-mvc3/cs/accessing-your-models-data-from-a-controller
 title: "Accessing your Model's Data from a Controller (C#) | Microsoft Docs"
 author: Rick-Anderson
-description: "This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1, which is..." ms.author: riande ms.date: 01/12/2011 ms.assetid: 002ada5c-f114-47ab-a441-57dbdb728ea0
+description: "This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1.
+You will learn how to create a movie, examine generated code, pass strongly typed data or objects to a view template, and work with SQL server compact." ms.author: riande ms.date: 01/12/2011 ms.assetid: 002ada5c-f114-47ab-a441-57dbdb728ea0